 The Corsair HS70 Wireless are slightly better wireless gaming headphones than the Corsair Virtuoso RGB Wireless.
 The HS70 are more comfortable, feel more stable on the head, have a much better-balanced sound profile, are much more consistent among various users and reseats, and have longer battery life.
 On the other hand, the Virtuoso have a better microphone, wired connectivity options, and block slightly more background noise.

 The Astro A50 Gen 4 Wireless 2019 are much better wireless gaming headphones than the Corsair Virtuoso RGB Wireless.
-The Astro are much more comfortable and have a significantly more balanced and neutral sound profile.
-Their microphone records and transmits higher quality sound and handles background noises much better.
-Unfortunately, the Astro can't be used wired like the Corsair, meaning they won't work with Xbox One and can't be used during their 4.4-hour charge time.
+The Astro are much more comfortable and have a significantly more balanced sound profile.
+Their microphone offers superior recording quality and noise handling capability.
+Unfortunately, the Astro can't be used wired like the Corsair, meaning they don't work with Xbox One consoles.
 Also, unlike the Corsair, the Astro block out almost no background chatter and leak much more audio, meaning they aren't as well-suited for gaming with others in the room.